 - Remove dead and damaged wood each year as necessary.

-- Prune blueberries in winter or spring; remove old wood, damaged branches and spindly branches.
-This will all sunlight to reach the interior of the bush and will encourage new growth.
+- Prune blueberries in winter or spring; remove old wood, damaged branches, and spindly branches.
+This will allow sunlight to reach the interior of the bush and will encourage new growth.